apache/druid/docs/content/development/extensions-contrib/distinctcount.md

 ---
 layout: doc_page
-title: "DistinctCount aggregator"
+title: "DistinctCount Aggregator"
 ---
-# DistinctCount aggregator
+# DistinctCount Aggregator

 To use this extension, make sure to [include](../../operations/including-extensions.html) the `druid-distinctcount` extension.